taraw28/ling567-22wi-bcj/README.md

 ### Argument Optionality

 Bardi has free argument omission (‘pro-drop’).
 It does allow subjects and objects to be dropped.
 Pronouns are not syntactically obligatory in the clause.
 They are not used for reference tracking.
+In other words, Subject/object dropping is allowed on all verbs is  independent of what marking occurs on the verb; the verb does its usual subject/verb agreement (which is required) and for the same reason, the verb can give context to understand what subject or object is being talked about.
+And when a subject/object is overt (not dropped), a subject marker on the verb is still required because agreement is required.
+(some) omission is not allowed in all cases: for example, Pronouns (or free nouns) which are part of a coordinated phrase cannot be omitted

 Even in cases of potentially ambiguous argument tracking, free NPs or pronouns are seldom used.
 The ambiguity is tolerated, though there is some assumption of argument continuity (that is, that subjects continue subjects and objects continue objects); however, likelihood and real world knowledge are used to infer who is doing what.